Skip to content

 3. Acquire a lease on the matched task (preventing double-dispatch)

-4. Dispatch the task to the agent via the OpenClaw gateway
+4. Dispatch the task to the agent — via the attached OpenClaw plugin (long-poll callback over daemon.sock) when one is connected, or via the standalone HTTP gateway adapter otherwise

 5. Track the task through in-progress, review, and done states